ethanlaj/capture-the-feather/README.md

 For Milestone 1, the plan is to finish the basic functionality of the platform for non-admins.
 This includes viewing challenges, solving challenging, and being a part of a leaderboard.

 -   [2/12/24] - Users can view challenges, solve them, and get points for it.
 A mock leaderboard was created to show the top 10 users.
 Real data will be implemented soon.
+-   [2/18/24] - Real data has been implemented into the leaderboard.
+Challenges can now be imported from open source.
+Examples of these can be found in importer/challenges.
+The challenges in importer/challengesToDo require files to be downloadable and will be implemented during Milestone 2.

 **Milestone 2 - Due Mar 25 by 12:59am**
 For Milestone 2, the plan is to finish the basic functionality of the platform for admins.
 This will include creating challenges, editing challenges, deleting challenges, and managing users.